cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 ## Technology Infrastructure
 ---

+These technologies were used to design the layouts.

   - HTML/CSS/Java Script - Used to develop and style the frontend
   - Jekyll               - Used as a static site generator
   - Json                 - Used to store the data